paul-wolf/djaq/docs/querysets.rst

 The presumption is to conjoin the two conditions with "AND" in both cases.

-Let’s look at some direct query comparisons:
+Let’s look at some more query comparisons:

 Get the average price of books: